-We provide integrated IT solutions to over 250,000 small, medium and large business, government, education and healthcare customers throughout the US, UK and Canada.
+We provide integrated IT solutions to over 250,000 business, government, education and healthcare customers throughout the US, UK and Canada.

-We serve our customers through sales teams focused on customer end-markets that are supported by technical specialists and highly-skilled service delivery engineers.
+We serve our customers through sales teams focused on customer end-markets that are supported by highly-skilled specialists and engineers.
 Our market segmentation allows us to customize our offerings and to provide enhanced expertise in designing and implementing IT solutions that meet our customer's specific needs.